akirk/unit-test-failure/README.md

         run: composer test
 ```

+**Note:** `fetch-depth: 0` is required so the action can find the merge-base between your PR and the base branch.

 The validation step should run **before** your actual test suite to ensure new tests properly fail without the implementation changes.

 ### Skipping Validation for Test Coverage PRs